robstave/angular2-training/session-three/page1.md

 </div>
 ```

-So all we did here was replace the html with the app-chicken-list component.
+So all we did here was replace the html containing the chickens with the `<app-chicken-list></app-chicken-list>` component.

 Make sure your ng serve is running and you should see the same page as you did before.